Montgomery Trading Post

 Included here will be documents and correspondence from the "Montgomery Trading Post" marker

-application file received the author from Sarah McClesky with the Texas Historical Commission on June 8,
+application file received by the author from Sarah McClesky with the Texas Historical Commission on June 8,

 2009.
 Special thanks to Sarah McClesky for locating this file regarding the rejected marker application after so